MarlonWen/Masked-Language-Model/README.md

 # Masked-Language-Model
-Predicts a 'masked' word in a sentence
+Predicts a 'masked' word in a sentence using the attention model.